tolushaObanze/InfoDescriptionPopoverViewController/README.md

 ## Current Syntax : Swift 3

 This is Popover Controller used to show detailed description and title of pressed content of parent view controller.
+As opposite to apple Popover Controller, this controller presented at the center of the screen and don't has triangle view

 **This Popover View Controller works in conjuction with MyPopoverPresentationController (See my other repository about detailed explanation)**